9 Treatments for Dry, Brittle, Damaged Hair

 The best dry hair treatments restore and lock in moisture.
-Hot oil treatments, essential oils, and gentle cleansing products will naturally nurture locks back to health.
+Hot oil treatments, essential oils, and gentle cleansing products can naturally nurture your locks back to health.

-But before you get started, it's important to understand how your hair got this way in the first place.
-It could have happened for a number (and usually a combination) of reasons:
+Before you get started, it's important to understand how your hair got this way in the first place.
+It could have happened for a number (and usually a combination) of reasons.

-- When the hair becomes coated with build-up from shampoos, conditioners, and styling products (also known as product build-up), it cannot absorb moisture.
+- When the hair becomes coated with build-up from shampoos, conditioners, and styling products (known as product build-up), it cannot absorb moisture very well.

-- The heat from blow-drying and styling tools, such as flat irons, saps the vital moisture from your hair.
+- The heat from blow-drying and styling tools like flat irons saps the vital moisture from your hair.

-- The frequent use of hair dyes, perms, and relaxers also damage the hair and prevent moisture retention.
+- The frequent use of hair dyes, perms, and relaxers also damages the hair and prevents moisture retention.

 Your local drug store or the health and beauty aisle of your local department store provide numerous over-the-counter treatments for dry hair.
 Listed below are some of the best products on the market to help you make a decision.
 In most cases, these treatments can be used as often as once per week, as needed.